Blood bank to hold drive in honor of 10-year-old who underwent heart transplant

-Houchin blood bank is holding a blood drive in honor of Brayden Eidenshink, a 10-year-old boy from Bakersfield who underwent a heart transplant on October 11.
+Houchin Community Blood Bank is holding a blood drive in honor of Brayden Eidenshink, a 10-year-old boy from Bakersfield who underwent a heart transplant on October 11.

 "There's so many people in the community who like to help Brayden and his family... and this is something you can do that costs you nothing," said Tracy Hunter, a Houchin community development account manager.